OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 ## Taxonomy assembly overview

 Terminology:

+  * union taxonomy = data structure for creation of the reference taxonomy
+  * source taxonomy = imported taxonomic source (NCBI taxonomy, etc.)
+  * node = a taxon record, either from a source taxonomy or the union taxonomy;
+    giving name-string, source information,
+    parent node, and perhaps other information such as rank
-  * polysemy = where a single name-string belongs to multiple taxon records; in nomenclatural terms, either a homonym or hemihomonym
+  * polysemy = where a single name-string belongs to multiple nodes (within the same taxonomy); in nomenclatural terms, either a homonym, hemihomonym, or mistaken clerical duplication
-  * node = a taxon record derived from a source taxonomy, giving name-string, parent taxon, and perhaps other information

 The assembly process works, in outline, as follows:

  1. Start with an ordered list of imported source taxonomies S1, S2, ... (see above)
- 1. Initialize the 'union' taxonomy U to be empty
+ 1. Initialize the union taxonomy U to be empty
  1. For each source S:
      1. Load, normalize, and patch S
-     1. Align S to U, i.e. match the nodes of S to nodes of U, where possible
+     1. Align S to U, i.e. match nodes of S to nodes of U, where possible
      1. Merge S into U
          1. Unaligned subtrees of S (subtrees of S that contain no matched nodes other than their root) are grafted onto U